Subjects

 - Acute Coronary Syndrome and Myocardial Infarction

-- Describe the mechanism of action, role in therapy and major side effects of aspirin, diamorphine and oxygen in acute MI (CR3)
+- Describe the mechanism of action, role in therapy and major side effects of aspirin, other anti-platelet therapies, diamorphine and oxygen in acute MI (CR3)

-- Describe mechanism of action, indications and contraindications and major side effects of thrombolytic agents (CR3)
+- Describe mechanism of actions, indications and contraindications and major side effects of thrombolytic agents (CR3)

 - Arrhythmias and Conduction Defects